-Wild forests, waterfalls, and a traditional castle town are a hiker's paradise
+Wild forests, waterfalls, a traditional castle town and a hiker's paradise

 Escape to the beauty of the north in these areas of Aomori Prefecture, where natural beauty and ancient tradition thrive.

 - The varied colors of the Twelve Lakes